codahale/veil/docs/src/design/akem.md

 attacks.
 Informally, veil.akem ciphertexts consist exclusively of STROBE ciphertext and PRF output; an attacker being able to distinguish between ciphertexts based on keying material would imply STROBE's AEAD construction is not IND-CCA2.

-Consequently, a passive adversary scanning for encoded elements would first need the parties' static Diffie-Hellman secret in order to distinguish messages from random noise.
+Consequently, a passive adversary scanning for encoded points would first need the parties' static Diffie-Hellman secret in order to distinguish messages from random noise.

 ## Forward Sender Security